Basement Flooring Ideas: Over 30 Basement Floor Photos & Designs

 Patterned carpet tiles are a great choice for a clean and stylish underground home gym.

-Aside from all the usual types of flooring, there are other alternative types of flooring ideas that will work equally well in a basement depending on your needs – rubber floors for example are great for home gyms, or laundry rooms and cork flooring provides superior soundproofing for kids playrooms or band practice rooms.
+Aside from all the usual types of flooring, there are other alternative types of flooring ideas that will work equally well in a basement depending on your needs – rubber floors for example are great for home gyms, or laundry rooms and cork flooring for a basement provides superior soundproofing for kids playrooms or band practice rooms.
 Of course, one of the best things about remodeling a basement is that it’s the kind of space you can really go to town on in terms of making it your own.
 Your underground hideaway can be the one place in your home that you can really let your hair down, relax and be yourself; so personalizing it to the max with a customized basement floor idea is the obvious choice.

 A customized floor is particularly great if you’re creating a basement playroom or games room for older kids – allowing them to have input in every aspect of the décor is a great way to get them personally invested in the space.
 As with any of the traditional floor ideas, alternative and customized floors need to be properly installed to ensure that you get to enjoy your basement remodel for years to come.